Entanglement catalysis for quantum states and noisy channels: Proof of theorem

-where the first inequality is achieved using triangle inequality and in the second inequality we use Eq. (\ref{asymptotic}) together with the property that trace distance does not increase under taking a partial trace.
-This completes our proof.
+In the first inequality we used Eq.~(\ref{rate}) and the fact that $||\rho-\sigma||_1 \leq 2$ for any quantum states $\rho$ and $\sigma$.
+The second inequality follows from the triangle inequality.
+In the third inequality we used Eq. (\ref{asymptotic}) together with the fact that the trace norm does not increase under partial trace.

+The above arguments prove that it is possible to convert $\rho$ into $\sigma$ via catalytic LOCC whenever the conversion $\rho \rightarrow \sigma$ is possible via asymptotic catalysis with unit rate.
+To prove the converse, note that whenever there exists a catalytic LOCC protocol converting $\rho$ into $\sigma$, it is clearly possible to achieve asymptotic catalytic conversion with unit rate.
+This completes the proof of the theorem.

+We note that this theorem also covers the result presented in Theorem 1 of~\cite{Kondra2102.11136}.
+To see this, note that if $\rho$ can be converted into $\sigma$ via asymptotic LOCC with unit rate, it is also possible to achieve conversion with unit rate via asymptotic catalysis, simply by adding a catalyst which does not take part in the process.
+Similarly as in Theorem 1 of~\cite{Kondra2102.11136}, the proof presented above also applies for the case where the system $S$ consists of more than two subsystems, and multipartite LOCC protocols are considered.